Dooly raises $80M more for its AI tools to help salespeople manage their busywork – TechCrunch

 While there are indeed a number of apps that salespeople can use these days, that has presented something of a predicament for many salespeople: tending to the data in each of these, updating records and helping them tick along, can be a very time-consuming task that takes people away from doing what they do best.

 That predicament has perhaps been heightened in the last year, as organizations push for “digital transformation” — investing in newer IT — to better adapt to workforces that are not in the office all the time, and in many cases haven’t been in an office together for a year and with some perhaps never to return again.
-That’s in many cases translated to using a ton more software to manage those people, what they do, and how they engage with each other when in-person is not an option.
+That’s in many cases translated to using a ton more software to manage those people, what they do and how they engage with each other when in-person is not an option.

-Dooly’s proposition is that it uses AI tools like natural language processing to let people take notes on meetings and other work which it then intelligently can feed into other applications to let them work as they should.
+Dooly’s proposition is that it uses AI tools like natural language processing to let people take notes on meetings and other work, which it then intelligently can feed into other applications to let them work as they should.

-Kris Hartvigsen, Dooly’s CEO himself experienced these pain points firsthand as a top salesperson for a number of other companies and this served as his motivation for building Dooly.
+Kris Hartvigsen, Dooly’s CEO himself, experienced these pain points firsthand as a top salesperson for a number of other companies, and this served as his motivation for building Dooly.

 “This was born out of pain,” he said.
 “When I was in a previous role as a top sales performer, I was constantly in this mode that eroded my time.
 The headwinds now are for remote working, but not everyone is benefitting from this remote world as much as Zoom is.
 Some are finding it harder to hit their numbers so you want to spend more time, not less, speaking to customers.”